Basics

 Additionally, as per Article 6, race, ethnicity, political view, philosophical belief, religion, sect or other beliefs, dress and appearance, association and foundation memberships, health condition, sexual life, info regarding the criminal sentences and security measures, criminal records, biometric and genetic information of an individual shall also be considered as ‘private personal data’.

-According to Article 4, personal data may only be processed if it is stored in compliance with the law and the good faith principle, and is stored correctly and up to date, with a motive of clear, legal and specific purposes, relating to the purpose of data processing, in a limited and proportional manner and for limited duration.
+According to Article 4, personal data may only be processed if it is stored in compliance with the law and the good faith principle, and is stored correctly and up to date, with a motive of clear, legal and specific purposes, relating to the purpose of data processing, in a limited and proportional manner and for a limited duration.

 III.
 DATA SUPERVISORS AND THEIR LIABILITIES

-Therefore natural and/or legal persons that gather, keep, process and preserve such data belonging to their customers and/or clients and/or other people in their own databases shall all be considered as “data supervisors”.
+Therefore, natural and/or legal persons that gather, keep, process, and preserve such data belonging to their customers and/or clients and/or other people in their own databases shall all be considered as “data supervisors”.

 - Purpose of Data Processing

-- To whom and with what purpose the data can be transferred to
+- To whom and with what purpose the data can be transferred

-For more information and questions please email b.orhan@londonlegalint.co.uk Mrs Holmgren is the senior partner in London Legal International and is in charge of our Turkish Civil Law division.
+For more information and questions, please email b.orhan@londonlegalint.co.uk.
+Mrs Holmgren is the senior partner in London Legal International and is in charge of our Turkish Civil Law division.